nkn-ctrl/TryHackMe/Jr_Penetration_Tester/PrivillegeEscalation.md

 Ideally on Windows you would obtain a shell running as the SYSTEM user, or an administrator account running with high privileges.
 `net user <username> <password> /add`
 `net localgroup administrators <username> /add`

+## Linux Privilege Escalation
+### Enumeration
+- `hostname`: return the hostname of the target machine
+- `uname -a`: print system more information about the kernel
+- `/proc/version`: provides information about the target system processes
+- `etc/issue`: contains some information about the operating system
+- `ps`: see the running processes
+-